Get started guide for Azure developers

 - Using the Azure CLI

 - Using PowerShell

 You can assign multiple tags to each resource.
 To learn more, see Using tags to organize your Azure resources.

 In the move from on-premises computing to cloud-hosted services, tracking and estimating service usage and related costs are significant concerns.
 It's important to estimate what new resources cost to run on a monthly basis.
 You can also project how the billing looks for a given month based on the current spending.

 Get resource usage data

 Azure provides a set of Billing REST APIs that give access to resource consumption and metadata information for Azure subscriptions.
 These Billing APIs give you the ability to better predict and manage Azure costs.
 You can track and analyze spending in hourly increments and create spending alerts.
 You can also predict future billing based on current usage trends.

 Get started: To learn more about using the Billing APIs, see Cost Management automation overview

 Although it's challenging to estimate costs ahead of time, Azure has tools that can help.
 It has a pricing calculator to help estimate the cost of deployed resources.
 You can also use the Billing resources in the portal and the Billing REST APIs to estimate future costs, based on current consumption.

-Get started: To learn more, see Azure consumption API overview.
+Get started: To learn more, see Cost Management automation overview.